 Carmel United Methodist Church (phone (317) 844-7275) offers free food and groceries for area residents in need.
 Service limited to once every 30 days

 Shepherd’s Cupboard, which is located in Fishers Indiana, offers a food pantry to Hamilton County residents who need assistance.
 Proof is required.
 Call (317) 507-5135

 Other churches, aid organizations, and charities to call for free food include People Helping People ((317) 773-0249), Third Phase Inc. ((317) 773-5100), and Green Valley Church of Christ ((317) 773-4308).

 Additional distribution centers are in the community.
-Everything from pantries from soup kitchens can help low income families.
-Find more food banks in Hamilton Indiana and learn about how they can provide assistance to you and your family.
+Everything from free emergency pantries from soup kitchens can help low income families.
+Or learn about applying for SNAP food stamps.
+Find more free food banks in Hamilton Indiana and learn about how they can provide assistance to you and your family.